 The protein intake in HPKD catalyzes fat burning and weight loss process while gaining strength.

-What do I Eat on a Keto Diet?
+What do I Eat on Indian Ketogenic Diet?

 Meat & Offal